-U.S. holders who are individuals will generally be eligible for reduced rates of taxation applicable to certain dividend income (currently a maximum rate of 15% on qualifying dividends) on distributions made from our current or accumulated earnings and profits so long as our shares are readily tradable on an established securities market in the United States.
+If we make distributions before January 1, 2009 from our current or accumulated earnings and profits in years in which we are not a foreign personal holding company and were not a foreign personal holding company in the preceding year, U.S. holders who are individuals may be eligible for reduced rates of taxation applicable to dividend income so long as our shares are readily tradable on an established securities market in the United States.
 We believe that our common shares, which are to be listed on the New York Stock Exchange, will be readily tradable on an established securities market in the United States.
-There can be no assurance that our common shares will continue to be regularly tradable on an established securities market in a the United States.
-There can be no assurance that our common shares will continue to be regularly tradable on an established securities market in any given year).
+There can be no assurance that our common shares will continue to be regularly tradable on an established securities market in later years (or that our shares will be readily tradable on an established securities market in later years (or that our shares will be readily tradable on an established securities market in any given year).
 Individuals that do not meet a minimum holding period requirement during which they are not protected from the risk of loss or that elect to treat the dividend income as "investment income" pursuant to section 163(d)(4) of the Code will not be eligible for the reduced rates of taxation regardless of the trading status of our shares.
 Holders are urged to consult their tax advisors regarding the application of these rules given their particular circumstances.